Correlation study of some solar activity indices in the cycles 21 - 23

+Observations by Livingston since 1998 until the present show that the average magnetic field in sunspots has steadily decreased by 25\% (Livingston {\it et al.}, 2012).
+Since their magnetic fields cool sunspots, a decreasing field means that sunspots are getting warmer and that their contrast with the surrounding photosphere is getting smaller, making the spots harder to see.
+Without the dark spots, TSI might even be a bit higher, see (Svalgaard {\it et al.} 2011).
+We can see that the relation TSI/$F_{10.7}$ is lager a little for the cycle 23 (Fig. 3c) compared to the previous cycle 22.
+It is not clear what this will mean for the impact of solar activity on the Earth's environment.

+(Janardhan {\it et al.} 2010) have examined polar magnetic fields for the last three solar cycles 21, 22 and 23 using NSO Kitt Peak synoptic magnetograms and showed a large and unusual drop in the absolute value of the polar fields during cycle 23 compared to previous cycles and also it's association with similar behavior in meridional flow speed.

-The Flare index - counts of flares has a higher first maximum.
-This shows that the flares can be generated during the first maximum, and it seems that the generation is decreasing towards the end of the cycle.
+In the cycle 23 the Flare index has a higher first maximum.
+This shows that the flares can be more efficiently generated during the first maximum, and it seems that the generation is decreasing towards the end of the cycle.

-Figures 1 demonstrates that for all activity indices in the $23^{rd}$ solar activity cycle we can see two maximums separated one from another on 1,5 year approximately.
+Figure 1 demonstrates that for all activity indices in the $23^{rd}$ solar activity cycle we can see two maximums separated one from another on 1.5 year approximately.
 We see the similar double-peak structure in cycle 22 but for the cycle 21 the double-peak structure is not evident.
 We see that there are displacements in both maximum occurrence time of all these indices in the $23^{rd}$ solar cycle.

-We assume that the probable reason of such double-peak structures is a modulation of the 11-year fluxes variations by both of the quasi-biennial and 5,5 year cyclicity.
-The different time of $1^{st}$ and $2^{nd}$ maximums appearance may be caused by the difference in fluxes formation conditions (for our indices) at different atmosphere's altitudes of the Sun.

-Figures 1 also shows that for all solar indices in the cycle 23 the relative depth of the cavity between two maximums is about $10-15\%$.
+Figure 1 also shows that for all solar indices in the cycle 23 the relative depth of the cavity between two maximums is about $10-15\%$.

+Ishkov (2009) pointed that there was very high level of flared activity in the cycle 21 and very low level of flared activity in the cycle 23.
+The Sun's flare activity is an important indicator of the general level of activity of the atmosphere is also described in other activity indices, in particular around the solar disk index and a locally varying flux in the H-alpha, see Bruevich (1995).